Deep-Sea Reading: Our Favorite Picture Books about the Ocean

 - Humphrey the Lost Whale, by Wendy Tokuda and Richard Hall, illustrated by Hanako Wakiyama—a classic about a whale lost in San Francisco Bay.
 This is one I read growing up!

 - A is for Algae, by Jillian Freese—a neat variation on the classic alphabet book, using the scientific names for 26 different species of algae.
+I love how delicate and detailed the artwork is.

 - A to Z in the Deep, by Paulina Berry—another awesome alphabet book, featuring a wide range of incredible creatures.
+Deep sea creatures are always incredible, and the book is a fun introduction to them.

 - High Tide for Horseshoe Crabs, by Lisa Kahn Schnell—a fascinating introduction to these ancient creatures and their lifecycle.
+This picture book is one of my long-time favorites, with layered text that makes it a great resource for both preschoolers and independent readers.

 - Flying Deep: Climb Inside Deep-Sea Submersible Alvin, by Michelle Cusolito, illustrated by Nicole Wong—a tag-along adventure with a deep sea science exploration.